-Visit Ephesus, one of the world's richest and most rewarding archaeological sites with ruins dating from the Classical Greek, Hellenistic, Roman and early Byzantine periods.
-The highlights of our tour will be :
+Visit Ephesus, one of the world’s richest and most rewarding archaeological sites, featuring ruins from the Classical Greek, Hellenistic, Roman, and early Byzantine periods.
+Highlights of the tour include:

 Ephesus is also closely associated with the beginnings of the Christian faith.
 In addition to being the city to which the Letters to the Ephesians were written, St. John and St. Paul both visited the city, and the Virgin Mary herself is said to have spent her last days nearby.
 We will make a short pilgrimage to the House of the Virgin Mary, which stands high on a mountainside overlooking the Aegean Sea the Greek island of Samos.